AIoTES/DevTools-DataLakeTools-MetadataStorageExplorer/README.md

 ## Using Docker to simplify development (optional)

-First build the workbench component using the following command:
+First build this component using the following command:

     ./mvnw -DskipTests=true -Pdev clean package